orgmycology/bulkdraft/TESTING.md

-# DraftSend Testing Guide
+# bulkdraft Testing Guide

-This document describes how to run and understand the DraftSend test suite.
+This document describes how to run and understand the bulkdraft test suite.

 ## Test Suite Overview

-The DraftSend test suite is comprehensive and includes both offline and online tests:
+The bulkdraft test suite is comprehensive and includes both offline and online tests:

 - **Offline Tests**: Test function logic and responses without requiring IMAP connections
 - **Online Tests**: Test IMAP integration by creating actual draft emails (requires configuration)